liebeckm/recap-project-6/README.md

 # Tourio

-This project represents a sample solution for Recap Project 6.
+This project represents the starter for Recap Project 6.

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+**Tourio** is the friend of all travelers: it displays sights you want to visit and lets you edit them.

 ## Getting Started